Buying a computer

 Also consider additional software that may come with a computer.
 In most cases, software such as Microsoft Office or Antivirus software will incur and additional fee.

 There are also a number of great free antivirus solutions, so be weary of paying for something you don't necessarily need.
-See our antivirus page for more information.

 You may also like to consider the warranty period – extending the warranty period can cost more, but may save you money in the future if something goes wrong.
 Also keep in mind that as general rule of thumb, you do get what you pay for in terms of quality, performance and support.